- Parents First Call

 - AIM: Teen and Young Adult Program provides fun, inclusive, interactive events each month for teens and young adults ages 13 to 22.
 AIM participants develop leadership and self-advocacy skills; build social relationships with peers; and grow confidence in an encouraging environment.

 - The Self-Advocate Advisory Council (SAAC) is a group of adults, ages 21 and up, who direct the MDSC on how our organization should best serve the teen and adult population.
-In so doing, members develop key skills for becoming future leaders in the MDSC and the community.
+Council members develop key skills for becoming future leaders in the MDSC and the community.
 The SAAC also plans quarterly social events and workshops for adults throughout the state.

 - The Self-Advocate Workshops at the Annual Conference is one of several tracks available to attendees of our Annual Conference in Worcester every March.
 During a full day of workshops, self-advocates have an opportunity to network and share experiences, strengthen their self-advocacy skills, and learn about the importance of leading a healthy life and building meaningful relationships.